Sturmflut/sturmflut.github.io/_posts/2015-06-12-a-dream-in-numbers.markdown

 * I did one of the highest tandem skydives (4500 meters), the highest bungee jump in the world (233 meters, Macau), and some of the deepest recreational wreck dives (40 meters).

-* about 390 gigabytes of pictures and videos...
+* Came back with ~390 gigabytes of pictures and videos...